viking2917/BookGifts/language/conversations/greeting_03.md

 < Aloha Human!
 * welcome

-< What have you read recently you liked?
+< Tell me a book you read recently you like?
 * ask_liked_book

 [The Lean Startup](BookTitle)